subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 ### Indexer version

 `Important:`
-After installing your Indexer, you must SSH to your EC2 instance and download the lastest docker-compose.yml file.
-Visit [How to SSH into your AWS instance](../indexers/ssh-in-aws.md) if required.
+After installing your Indexer, you must [SSH to your EC2 instance](./install-indexer-aws.md#110-ssh-to-your-ec2-instance) and download the lastest docker-compose.yml file.

 1. Run cd subquery-indexer
 2. Run the follow cmd to download the latest `docker-compose.yml`: